-Head Coach: Paul Dalglish
+Head Coach and Technical Director: Paul Dalglish

 AUSTIN, Texas (August 4, 2014) —The Austin Aztex announced today they have come to an agreement with Paul Dalglish as head coach and technical director of the team.
 Per team policy, terms of the deal were not announced.